CH6832/exploratory-tech-studio/tech-studio-projects/other-projects/contract-management-system/java/docs/testing_strategy.md

 - After deployment, a set of smoke tests (basic functional tests) will be run in the production environment to ensure critical services are up and running.

 ## Test Coverage
 - The target for **unit test coverage** is **90%+**, ensuring that critical business logic is covered by tests.
 - **Integration tests** should cover key business processes like creating, updating, and deleting contracts.
 - **End-to-end tests** should cover the most common user workflows and edge cases.

----

-## Conclusion

-By implementing a comprehensive **testing strategy**, we can ensure that the Contract Management System is robust, reliable, and performs well under various conditions.
-Regular and automated testing will help catch bugs early, improve code quality, and provide confidence that the system will behave as expected in production.

-This strategy will help ensure that all system components function correctly, both in isolation and when integrated, and will provide sufficient coverage to safeguard the system’s performance and security.